happyhere-TN/termux_xashDS-new-engine-/README.md

 -**buss error:**

-this happend to me when i set public 1 when i start cs or hl server batter to set public 0 .
+this happend to me when i set public 1 when i start cs or hl server batter to set public 0 and make sure That all configerate files Does not contain public 1 or if u find it change it to 0.

 -**server working but cant join**: